 I never tried to anagram the title.
 There are a lot of little anagram easter eggs in the book, but I never thought of doing that with the title, because this book—unlike all my others—had a title from the moment I began writing it.

-engineerssolveproblems-deactiva asked: My problem with the relationship formula is that I don't think the variables can be decided by either member of the potential relationship.
+engineerssolveproblems-deactiva said: My problem with the relationship formula is that I don't think the variables can be decided by either member of the potential relationship.
 You're going to overestimate the popularity and attractiveness of the person you're crushing on.
 Wouldn't you think so?
 The variables would have to be decided by an objective third party.

 Yeah, no, the formula is crazy.
 It’s the work of a deluded madman desperate to find some intellectual path out of a mostly non-intellectual problem.

-baxtavius asked: There's apparently a pretty common idea that Lindsay's cave is a metaphor for her lady bits.
+fuckapumpkinintheass said: There's apparently a pretty common idea that Lindsay's cave is a metaphor for her lady bits.
 You know, the secret nature, her only showing it to the Colin she feels strongest about, it being a Sapphic image, etc. What do you think of this theory?
 Do you remember thinking at any time "boy this cave is kinda like a vagina"?

 That’s such a good observation.